Inix3K/sos_app/README.md

 	A guide to use FireBase:
 		https://www.youtube.com/watch?v=N0WqTclxkaE
 	The app already authenticates with a new user in the "Authentication" section as well as a start for the user profiles in the "Database" section.
+	The user profile in "Database" section will be used to categorize each student.

 ### Next Steps:
-	Ability to give and receive feedback
-		Users can view the feedback given to them
+	Ability to give and receive feedback for a variety of receivers Users can view the feedback given to them
 		User to User
 		User to group
 	Possibly set up reply functionality
 	Choose feedback based on person, lesson, flight
-		Those who have privileges for "group" can read feedback
+		Those who have privileges for "group" can read feedback Use the database in FireBase to upload the users profile